- Helping a Loved One or Family Member Get Treatment for Sexually Maladaptive Behaviors at Millcreek Behavioral Health in Arkansas

 - Continuing Care and Levels of Treatment for Sexually Maladaptive Behaviors Through Our Facility in Arkansas

-While some sexual exploration and play are a natural part of childhood sexual development, there are some behaviors that indicate more than harmless curiosity.
-In some cases, sexual behaviors may develop that pose a risk to the safety and wellbeing of the child and the other children he or she interacts with.
+While some sexual exploration is a natural part of an adolescent’s or teen’s sexual development, there are some sexually maladaptive behaviors that indicate more than harmless curiosity.
+In some cases, sexual behaviors may develop that pose a risk to the safety and wellbeing of the child and the other children they interact with.
 Sexually maladaptive behaviors are those that continue to occur even after the child has been told to stop.
 Additionally, this behavior tends to involve other children, including siblings and friends.
 As a parent, having a child who displays maladaptive sexual behavior can be extremely frustrating and concerning.
 You may even feel completely hopeless because you have no idea how to help get your child’s behavior under control.

-At Millcreek Behavioral Health, we have years of experience helping the families of children with sexually maladaptive behaviors.
-Our two residential programs offer special programming for a variety of disorders and behavior problems for both children and adolescents.
+At our treatment center at Millcreek Behavioral Health in Arkansas, we have years of experience helping the families of children with sexually maladaptive behaviors.
+Our treatment facility’s two residential programs in Arkansas offer special programming for a variety of disorders and behavior problems for adolescents or teens.
 We know that this is a difficult time in your life, but you do not have to go through this alone.
-The compassionate staff at Millcreek is here to lend a helping hand.
+The compassionate staff at our sexually maladaptive behaviors treatment center is here to help.

-If you are wondering if some of the behavior that your child is engaging in should be cause for concern, there are some behaviors displayed by children which may indicate the presence of sexual behavioral problems.
+There are some behaviors displayed by children which may indicate the presence of sexually maladaptive behaviors.
 Children with sexually maladaptive behavior usually experience one or more of the following characteristics:

 - Behavior is clearly beyond child’s developmental stage